Fire Art Guidelines

 Post-Burn:

-1. Make sure that all large wood debris have burned down to nothing.
+1. Make sure that all large wood debris has burned down to nothing.

 2. Make sure that all metal debris, large and small, has been removed.

-3. Use a magnetic sweeper and landscape rake to easily pull up all small metal such as screws, nails, staples, etc.
+3. Use a magnetic sweeper and landscape rake to pull up all small metal such as screws, nails, staples, etc., and any charcoal larger than a quarter.

-5. Pick up all leftover MOOP using the line-sweep method, using the LNT Grid as your team’s boundary.
-Be sure to check off the art, staging areas, wood shop, metal shop, trash, recycling, burn barrels, etc.
+4. Pick up all leftover MOOP using the line-sweep method, using the LNT Grid as your team’s boundary.
+Be sure to check off the art site, build staging areas, wood shop, metal shop, etc.

-6. Using your LNT Grid as your guide, make your own MOOP map.
-It doesn’t have to be fancy but this information will be used to help the DPW Playa Restoration Team double check your area know where to focus their efforts on any problems before the BLM Inspection.
+5. Using your LNT Grid as your guide, make your own MOOP map.
+It doesn’t have to be fancy but this information will be used to help the DPW Playa Restoration Team double check your area to know where to focus their efforts on any problems before the BLM inspection.

 Line Sweep Tips

-1. Think of the grid in terms of the Red, Yellow, Green just like the MOOP Map.
+1. Think of the grid in terms of the RED, YELLOW, CLEAR just like the MOOP Map.

 3. Your LNT Grid will be designed optimally for 30 people standing six feet apart but can be done with fewer people.
-The more people you have, the more territory will be covered and therefore go faster.
-The most important thing is to not be further away than 6ft apart from each other.
-6ft apart is the optimum number.
+The more people you have, the more territory will be covered and you can therefore go faster.
+The most important thing is not to be further than 6 feet apart from each other.

-Orange traffic cones also work well visually defining a Red Area AKA “Hotspot” to come back to focus on.
+Orange traffic cones also work well to visually define a RED area (aka “hot spot”) to come back for further LNT focus.

 “Basura Sagrada” Temple burn by Shrine, Tucker and the Basura Sagrada Collaboratory, 2008 (Photo by Thomas Fang)

-Fire is the heart of the Burning Man event, and we encourage and support all types of safe fire art and pyrotechnic displays.
-The following information and guidelines are designed to promote the safe use of open fire, flame effects and pyrotechnics in your artwork, performance, theme camp or Mutant Vehicle.
+Fire is at the heart of the Burning Man event, and we encourage and support all types of safe fire art and pyrotechnic displays.
+The following information and guidelines are designed to promote the safe use of open fire, flame effects and pyrotechnics in your artwork, performance, theme camp or mutant vehicle.
 Please read this page in its entirety, as well as the other pages in this section that apply to your work.
 Thank you for burning safely!

 Fire Art Safety Team (FAST)

-Fire Art Safety Team (FAST) is a team of artists, fire safety personnel and industry professionals whose mission is to provide experienced support for fire artists and to ensure the safe use of fire at the Burning Man event.
-FAST assists artists in the safe execution of open fire, flame effects, and/or pyrotechnics in installations, theme camps and Mutant Vehicles.
-FAST inspects artworks incorporating fire and issues the appropriate Burn License(s) once the artwork has been approved.
+Burning Man’s Fire Art Safety Team (FAST) is a team of artists, fire safety personnel and industry professionals whose mission is to provide experienced support for fire artists and to ensure the safe use of fire at the Burning Man event.
+FAST assists artists in the safe execution of open fire, flame effects, and/or pyrotechnics in installations, theme camps and mutant vehicles.
+FAST inspects artworks incorporating fire and issues the appropriate BRC burn license(s) once the fire artwork has been approved.

 Fire Art and Event Stipulations

-Burning Man’s agreements with the U.S. Bureau of Land Management are in the form of event stipulations, which state that for public safety reasons, artworks using open fire, flame effects and/or pyrotechnics require safety inspection and approval in the form of a Burn License (laminate).
+Burning Man’s agreements with the U.S. Bureau of Land Management are in the form of event stipulations, which state that for public safety reasons, artworks using open fire, flame effects and/or pyrotechnics require safety inspection and approval in the form of a BRC burn license (laminate).

 FAST and outside authorities, including law enforcement, retain jurisdiction over all flame classifications.
-They have the right to request to see the Burn License and if not presented can override, stop, alter or cancel any artwork or performance with just cause.
+They have the right to request to see the BRC burn license and can override, stop, alter or cancel any artwork or performance with just cause.
 They have access to all areas of the artwork or performance at all times.

 Flame Classifications

 • Open Fire is defined as simple burning of solid or unpressurized liquid fuels, without any enhancement by mechanical devices, extra oxidizers or pyrotechnic materials.
-Examples of open fire include burning sculptural installations, as well as burn barrels, braziers, oil lamps, torches, candles and other simple uses of fire.
-Read our Open Fire Guidelines.
+Examples of open fire include burning sculptural installations on the playa, as well as burn barrels, braziers, oil lamps, torches, candles and other simple uses of fire.
+(Note that artists who wish to burn their artwork in place on playa must register their art by April 15 and be approved to burn by FAST.)
+For more details, read our Open Fire Guidelines.

-• Flame Effect is defined as “The combustion of solids, liquids, or gases to produce thermal, physical, visual, or audible phenomena before an audience.”
+• Flame Effect is defined as “the combustion of solids, liquids, or gasses to produce thermal, physical, visual, or audible phenomena before an audience.”
 This includes all flames that are automated, switched, pressurized or having any other action than simply being lit on fire; as well as projects using propane or other liquid or gaseous fuels.
-(Note: liquid fuel flame effects are not allowed in theme camps or on Mutant Vehicles.)
-Read our Flame Effects Guidelines.
+(Note: liquid fuel flame effects are not allowed in theme camps or on mutant vehicles.)
+For more details, read our Flame Effects Guidelines.

-• Pyrotechnics refers to the art, craft and science of fireworks, which includes any explosives or projectiles.
+Pyrotechnics refers to the art, craft and science of fireworks, which includes any explosives or projectiles.
 All pyrotechnic special effects material used in any art installation or performance must consist of consumer fireworks [1.4G Class C, UN0336] or less.
-Read our Pyrotechnics Guidelines.
+For more details, read our Pyrotechnics Guidelines.

 Fire in Theme Camps